 Bring water to a boil.

-Immediately add the magnesium chloride flakes, turn off burner and stir until the flakes are fully dissolved.
+Immediately add the magnesium flakes, turn off burner and stir until the flakes are fully dissolved.

 Allow to cool.
 Then use funnel to pour into the bottle for spraying.

 Yes, that would be even better.
 I simply use filtered water myself.